510: The Painted Hills

 But I wanted a Super Soaker!

 The Super Soaker is a toy water gun made by Hasbro.
+The prototype for the Super Soaker was built out of PVC pipe, Plexiglas, and a 2-liter soda bottle.

 Divorced?
 Harassed by creditors?

-This appears to be an imitation of the many ads for attorneys that air on late-night TV.
+An imitation of the many ads for attorneys that air on late-night TV.

 [Hummed.]
 The Great Escape theme.

+[Imitating.]
 No one escapes from Stalag 13.

 This is a classic line uttered by Colonel Wilhelm Klink, the inept commander of the German prison camp in the television series Hogan’s Heroes, which aired from 1965-1971.
 The part was played by Werner Klemperer.